 “Today you can choose from a new generation of wood-burning appliances that are cleaner burning, more efficient, and powerful enough to heat many average-sized, modern homes.”
 (DOE On Wood Stoves)

-This is a direct quote by the US Department of Energy.
+This is a direct quote about wood stoves by the US Department of Energy.
 It perfectly encapsulates why the currently best wood stoves are so popular.

 In fact, according to Statista, 28% of hearth products sold in the US in 2017 were ‘Wood appliances’.
 Given the high popularity of wood-burning stoves, that number has likely surpassed 30% by 2021.